-Engine shipping via pallet is a cost effective method of sening engines and gearboxes across the UK
+Sending via Pallet is a cost effective method of sending engines and gearboxes across the UK

-.
-Engines are shipped across the country every day, especially by eBay sellers and professional rebuilding companies.
+Engines and gearboxes are shipped across the country every day.
+Either by ebay sellers and professional rebuilding companies.
 The most reliable and cost effective courier method of an engine is via pallet.
-They are often heavy and bulky, particularly if gearboxes are attached.
+They are often heavy and bulky, particularly if attached to gearboxes.
 This means they need to utmost care when transporting them.
-There are a few rules that must be followed to ensure that your engine is transported safely.
+There are a few rules that you must follow to ensure safe transportation.

 Used engine collection guide details

 You must take particular care when shipping engines.
 Rules and regulations must be adhered to to minimise problems.
 For example, all fluid must be drained from the engine/gearbox.
 Fluids can leak and contaminate other shipments or equipment and transportation.
 You also need to make sure to fasten the engine or gearbox securely.
 These safety guidelines are to prevent problems and should be strictly adhered to.